sakigo9/100daysOfCode/Mywork.md

 ### Day 22: JULY 16 2019 (FREECODECAMP)+(PYTHON)+(IBM WATSON)

 **Today's Progress**:Today i successfully completed my IBM WATSON ASSISTANT certification.
 Also gone through some of the method of classes in python.
-Again continued the chore of going through the fcc course.
+Again continued the chore of going through the fcc javascript course.

 **Thoughts**:Decided to start NODEJS which one of the famous buzz words in the field.